Not All Eggs Are Created Equal

 Last add salmonella.
 A 2010 study published in the journal Veterinary Record found that the eggs from hens confined to cages, as they often are in factory farms, had 7.77-times greater odds of harboring salmonella bacteria than eggs from non-caged hens.

-Any eggs can cause you pain if you have an allergic sensitivity
+Any eggs can cause you pain if you have an allergy or sensitivity

 Believe it or not, egg sensitivities are sky rocketing right along side gluten, dairy, soy.
 Well, maybe you do believe it ;) And don’t skim this if you automatically assume you’re in the clear, because you may not have a gastro-intestinal reaction but are still reacting poorly to eggs.
 How?
 In the form of pain and inflammation.